 What if you were a stranger and you came up to me at a networking event or a coffee shop and asked: “What do you do?” or vice versa.
 Well, I came up with an exercise that allows me to have a conversation(which is basically your elevator pitch for business) with people and make what I do sound much more compelling; so that they want to talk to me more.
 It really reflects who I am and my personality.

-The first sentence, I attach my personality and title.
-I’m the most direct, supportive and motivated life and business coach that you will ever meet!
+In the first sentence, I attach my personality and title.
+I’m the most direct, supportive, and motivated life and business coach that you will ever meet!
 Doesn’t that sound attractive?!
 The key to the first sentence is to express your personality traits and make good use of adjectives.
 Are you happy?
 Are you motivated or are you detail oriented?
 Are you friendly?
 Are you kind?
 Are you patient?

 If you are a health and wellness coach, you can say, “I’m the most compassionate, friendly, and loving health and wellness coach you’re ever going to meet.”
 Right away somebody goes, “Oh, I want to work with somebody like that.”